 The Nov.
-15 signing of the Infrastructure Investment and Jobs Act (IIJA) crossed a major item off the to-do list for President Biden and Congress.
+15, 2021, signing of the Infrastructure Investment and Jobs Act (IIJA) crossed a major item off the to-do list for President Biden and the Democratic Congress.
 Now, many in the business community are asking one question: How can we make the most of this incredible opportunity?

-As we have noted in prior alerts, the bill – now law – has allocated more than $1 trillion, including about $550 billion in new money, for the creation and repair of major parts of America’s infrastructure.
+As we have noted in prior alerts, the IIJA has allocated more than $1 trillion, including about $550 billion in new money, for the creation and repair of America’s infrastructure.
 From roads and bridges to airports, water supply, and electrical lines, the legislation is dense in detail and large in scope.

 The work now shifts from the nation’s capital to the countless federal and state agencies that will be tasked with implementing the programs created by IIJA.
 Topping the list are the departments of Energy and Transportation, each of which will be challenged with structuring ways to securely distribute the funding.
 In some cases, funding will flow directly to the states to deploy at the state and local levels.

-In mid-November, the White House appointed former New Orleans mayor Mitch Landrieu as senior advisor responsible for coordinating implementation of the infrastructure program and its funding.
+In 2021, the White House appointed former New Orleans mayor Mitch Landrieu as senior advisor responsible for coordinating implementation of the infrastructure program and its funding.

 Governors and legislatures are already moving quickly to dust off plans that may have been shelved for years due to lack of funding.
-Implementation will be a long process; as the Brookings Institution notes, any new operations will require internal planning, internal and public review, and hiring staff and building knowledge resources before any services can be provided to communities.
+Implementation will be a long process.
+As the Brookings Institution notes, any new operations will require internal planning, internal and public review, hiring staff, and building knowledge resources before any services can be provided to communities.

 The National Association of City Transportation Officials (NACTO) noted that a majority of funding “will flow directly to state transportation departments with a significant portion reserved for new, USDOT-administered discretionary grant programs.”